Have I mentioned that I rent movies just to mock them sometimes?

 Suzette’s actual motivations are a little unclear—Suzette says Henry will make Val happier than Peter ever could; Val says Suzette is pretty much just selling her for money—but none of that’s really important because Val has no intention of going through with the arrangement.
 She and Peter are about to run away together when the werewolf strikes, killing Val’s older sister, Lucie.

 I suppose, to Amanda Seyfried’s credit, Val does seem upset about this for approximately five seconds when she sees Lucie’s body, but after that . . . not so much.
 There is a stunning lack of reaction to almost every horrible thing that happens in this movie.
 Nobody grieves the way you think they should.
 Suzette doesn’t seem too terribly troubled by her daughter’s murder.
 Val’s father, Cesaire (Billy Burke), seems a little despondent for about half a second before shrugging it off.
 Everyone says they’re sad, of course, but no one really bothers to actually emote.
 Perhaps this is because the village is clearly made up of a bunch of vindictive bitches?
 You should see how these women talk as they’re gathered around Lucie’s dead body.
-Don’t get me wrong, I think most women have a natural aptitude for cattiness, but the sheer lack of empathy here is malicious and almost bizarrely surreal.
+I mean, some women can be catty, sure (me, for instance), but the sheer lack of empathy here is malicious and almost bizarrely surreal.
 Who the hell are these people, anyway?

 There’s a werewolf hunting expert on his way to the village (Solomon, played by Gary Oldman) but the men start drinking and predictably get all riled up and decide to go hunt for this werewolf once and for all.
 Henry tries using his brain and suggesting they wait for the actual pro to arrive.
 In response, Henry’s Dad (Michael Shanks) tells him to find his courage.
 No one is surprised when Shanks is the next to be eaten.